-Pacific Life Re Global Limited ("RGBM"), including its wholly owned and controlled subsidiaries (Pacific Life Re International Limited ("RIBM"), Pacific Life Re Holdings Limited ("PLRH"), Pacific Life Re Limited ("PLRL") and Pacific Life Re (Australia) Pty Limited ("PLRA") is a wholly owned subsidiary of Pacific Life Re Holdings LLC ("PLRH LLC"), which is in turn wholly owned by Pacific LifeCorp ("PLC").
+Pacific Life Re Global Limited ("RGBM"), including its wholly owned and controlled subsidiaries, Pacific Life Re International Limited ("RIBM"), Pacific Life Re Holdings Limited ("PLRH"), Pacific Life Re Limited ("PLRL") and Pacific Life Re (Australia) Pty Limited ("PLRA"), is a wholly owned subsidiary of Pacific Life Re Holdings LLC ("PLRH LLC"), which is in turn wholly owned by Pacific LifeCorp ("PLC").
 PLRH LLC is a limited liability company organized under the laws of Delaware.
 PLC is an intermediate Delaware stock holding company.
 PLC is a wholly owned subsidiary of Pacific Mutual Holding Company ("PMHC"), a Nebraska mutual holding company (and ultimate parent of the Company).
 Unless the context indicates otherwise, the terms "the Company" or "our" means RGBM and its consolidated subsidiaries.
 The Company provides life reinsurance and life retrocession solutions to its customers.

+RIBM is a reinsurance carrier participating in PMHC's global life reinsurance division ("Pacific Life Re", "PL Re" or the "Division").
+The Division operates through a Division Centre and five business units ("BU" or "Business Unit") based on geographic location and/or business channel, as follows: Pacific Life Re Europe ("Europe"), Pacific Life Re Asia ("Asia"), Pacific Life Re Australia ("Australia"), Pacific Life Re Retro ("Retro"), and UnderwriteMe.

 Both RGBM and RIBM are Bermuda domiciled reinsurance companies licensed individually as Class E long-term insurers by the Bermuda Monetary Authority ("BMA").
-RGBM assumes life retrocession business from affiliated and non-affiliated markets while RIBM writes traditional reinsurance business through its branches, direct subsidiary PLRA and indirect subsidiary PLRL.
+RGBM assumes life retrocession business from affiliated and non-affiliated companies.
+From 1 January 2023, RGBM no longer assumes life retrocession business from non-affiliated companies.
+RIBM provides reinsurance services, directly and via its branches, in the UK, Ireland and Singapore, as well as retrocession services for PLRA.
+From January 1, 2023, it also started to provide reinsurance and retrocession services, via its branches in South Korea and Canada.
 PLRH, a UK domiciled holdings company, is a wholly owned and direct subsidiary of RIBM.
 PLRL, a wholly owned direct subsidiary of PLRH, is an international reinsurance company registered in the United Kingdom and regulated and authorized by the Prudential Regulatory Authority and the Financial Conduct Authority.
 Until January 1, 2022, PLRL wrote life reinsurance business in Europe, Asia, and Canada and provided retrocession services to PLRA.
-From January 1, 2022, PLRL only holds and writes new business in South Korea and Canada.
+From January 1, 2022, PLRL only wrote new business in South Korea and Canada.
+On January 1 2023, the Canada and South Korea business were transferred to RIBM from PLRL.
+Having transferred all the business out of PLRL, PLRL has approved and commenced the process of cancelling all of its regulatory permissions in the UK legal entity and its branches.
+It is expected that PLRL will be fully deauthorized and then subsequently wound up in the first half of 2024.
+PLRH is expected to be wound up in the first half of 2024 alongside PLRL.

 PLRA, an Australia domiciled reinsurance company that is regulated and authorized by the Australian Prudential Regulation Authority ("APRA"), is a wholly owned and direct subsidiary of RIBM.
-PLRA is engaged in providing traditional reinsurance which includes individual and group life and health, disability and critical illness and income protection reinsurance in Australia.
+PLRA is engaged in providing traditional reinsurance which includes individual and group life, disability and critical illness and income protection reinsurance in Australia.